-Notwithstanding this, the number of boilers constructed so as to make safety the principal point secured, are multi- considerable attention.
-We have received many so-called soplying in the market, and are finding ready sale in many in- lutions, which, upon examination, have proved incorrect, but stances.
-There is without doubt a mean between these extrem ε s, a mean that gives both maximum economy with maximum safety, s) far as these can be simultaneously attained, and we believe we have seen boilers in which this mean is attained; but it is not our purpose to commend any particular boiler, however much it might serve us in illustrating our views upon this subject.
+Notwithstanding this, the number of boilers constructed stances.
+There is without doubt a mean between these extremes, a mean that gives both maximum economy with maximum safety, so far as these can be simultaneously attained, and we believe we have seen boilers in which this mean is attained; but it is not our purpose to commend any particular boiler, however much it might serve us in illustrating our views upon this subject.

-Most of those boilers in which the attainment of maximum safety is made the paramount object, are subject to the great before making any statements as to what it will do. defect of foaming, or priming, as it is called, so that the amount of water passed through them by the action of heat diagram of a movement by which it is claimed rotary motion is no index of their true evaporative power.
-And as the economy of a boiler is entirely dependent upon its evapora- The device is neither new, nor will it do what is claimed for tive power, or the amount of water it can truly convert into it.
-It is simply a slotted crosshead with straight slot insteam per given weight of coal consumed, it may well be | clined at an angle of forty-five degrees to the line of direcdoubted whether the factor of safety is not too dearly purchased in this class of boilers.
+Most of those boilers in which the attainment of maximum safety is made the paramount object, are subject to the great before making any statements as to what it will do. defect of foaming, or priming, as it is called, so that the amount of water passed through them by the action of heat diagram of a movement by which it is claimed rotary motion is so index of their true evaporative power.
+And as the economy of a boiler is entirely dependent upon its evapora- The device is neither new, nor will it do what is claimed for doubted whether the factor of safety is not too dearly purchased in this class of boilers.

 Some recent experiments, to which we may refer more particularly at a future time, seem to show that in the ordinary mode of estimating the quality of steam by the hand, and its appearance when discharged into the air, very great errors in judgment are committed; and it is probable that many boilers claimed to evaporate from 12 to 13 lbs. of water per lb. of coal consumed, do not really do more than half that.
-It is further probable, that absolute normal steam from working proffered but they are old.
-One of these is the method deboilers is much more rarely delivered to steam engines than is at present supposed. certain that the proportion of priming within certain limits is stant rotary motion, without the use of anything but the one erv beyond which almost any boiler will prime, more or less, no matter how well it is constructed; and still another limit, below which no boiler will prime, no matter what its form | pulley eccentric to its shaft, and use a belt long enough to acsteam; although, of course, no boiler composed of small two pulleys. pipes, or their equivalent, can produce such havoc by explodisruptive pressure accumulated upon an outside shell,
+It is boilers is much more rarely delivered to steam engines than is at present supposed.

+ery beyond which almost any boiler will prime, more or less, no matter how well it is constructed; and still another limit, steam; although, of course, no boiler composed of small | two pulleys. pipes, or their equivalent, can produce such havoc by explodisruptive pressure accumulated upon an outside shell.